OSG Build Tools¶

 Collects the upstream local sources and spec file, then calls quilt setup

-behind the scenes), but the source tree is in pre-patch state, and various quilt commands can be used to apply and modify patches.
-Unpacks into _quilt
+; they will be in pre-patch state and the various quilt commands can be used to apply and modify patches.
+Requires quilt

 .